vsu/foo-dsp-bfir/README.markdown

 and the libsndfile DLL (libsndfile-1.dll) must be in the same directory as the plug-in DLL for proper operation.

+The plug-in features a command-line interface server for remote control of settings.
+Commands consist of an operation code and data string separated by a space and terminated by a carriage return.
+If no data string is present, the current setting is returned.
+If a data string is present, the current setting is updated and "OK" or "ERR" is returned depending on if the update was successful.
+The supported commands are:

+EQMx <-10..10>    get/set EQ magnitude where x is the band number (0..30) EQEN <0 | 1>      get/set EQ enable
+F1EN <0 | 1>      get/set file 1 enable
+F2EN <0 | 1>      get/set file 2 enable
+F3EN <0 | 1>      get/set file 3 enable
+EQLV <-100..100>  get/set EQ level
+F1LV <-200..200>  get/set file 1 level
+F2LV <-200..200>  get/set file 2 level
+F3LV <-200..200>  get/set file 3 level
+F1FN <file path>  get/set file 1 filename
+F2FN <file path>  get/set file 2 filename
+F3FN <file path>  get/set file 3 filename
+CLOSE             close client connection

 Compilation
 -----------